Reinvent Your Smile for a New You

 Your TMJ and jaw muscles are essential to the stability of your bite.
 Reconstructive dentistry may be able to eliminate your chronic pain and headaches and may help control grinding or clenching habits.

 Finally, the aesthetics of your smile are taken into account when creating your treatment plan.
 The shape, size, color, proportions, and spacing of your teeth are important factors to consider in order for us to provide all-inclusive results.

 A step-by-step plan will emerge from these assessments and provide you with a clear idea of how your smile will change.
 If you have any questions or concerns, we urge you to bring them to your consultation to ensure that you are well informed and fully prepared to undergo reconstruction.

 LEARN MORE ABOUT RECONSTRUCTIVE DENTISTRY

-If you think you need reconstructive dentistry, contact Dr. Hazen and Dr. Sarah Karls at Dentistry For Madison for a consultation.
+If you think you need reconstructive dentistry, contact Dr. Hazen and Dr. Chris Tamsen at Dentistry For Madison for a consultation.
 We will do everything in our power to help you achieve a healthy, beautiful smile.